precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

 - Renamed `<mapping:rbf... use-qr-decomposition="true" />` to `<mapping:rbf-global-direct ... > <basis-function:... /> </mapping:rbf-global-direct>`.
 - Remove all timings in the mapping configuration `<mapping: ... timing="initial/onadvance/ondemand" />`.
+- Remove the preallocations in the mapping configuration `<mapping: ... preallocation="tree/compute/estimate/save/off" />`.

 <!--
 - Add `<profiling mode="all" />` after the `<log>` tag if you need profiling data.